Leveson Inquiry: Eight ministers to be core participants

 They must be considered to have potentially played a "direct and significant role" - or have a significant interest - in matters relating to the inquiry or to be potentially subjected to explicit or significant criticism during its proceedings or in its final report.

-Those already granted core participant status in the next module of the Leveson Inquiry include media organisations and unions, the Metropolitan Police, former News International chief executive Rebekah Brooks and MPs who were victims of phone hacking by the News of the World.'No advantage'
+Those already granted core participant status in the next module of the Leveson Inquiry include media organisations and unions, the Metropolitan Police, former News International chief executive Rebekah Brooks and MPs who were victims of phone hacking by the News of the World.